IgooorGP/todos_api/README.md

-# toDos API
+# Todos API (Node.js Version)

-Small API that is used by a single page app that allows the user to manage his daily tasks (toDos!).
+API created with Node.js that allow users to manage their daily tasks (To Dos!).
+A more robust version was created using Spring boot check my todos repository.

+## Features

-* Created using node.js
+* Created using Node.js and Express;
-* Uses mongoDB
+* Based on mongoDB;
-* All CRUD functionalities for toDos
+* All CRUD functionalities for toDos.